-The Master’s program in Molecular and Cellular Neuroscience enables students to collaborate with high-profile researchers working at the cutting edge of the discipline.
+The Master’s program in Cellular and Molecular Neuroscience enables students to collaborate with high-profile researchers working at the cutting edge of the discipline.
 Built upon the combined resources of Delaware State and partner institutions, the program unites researchers from multiple disciplines, including:

 - Molecular biology

-Delaware State has a historical relationship with the neuroscience graduate program at Drexel University (in Philadelphia), and students can explore the options of doing their MS research there.
+Delaware State has a historical relationship with the neuroscience graduate program at Drexel University (in Philadelphia) and more recently with the University of Delaware, so students can explore the option of completing their thesis research at one of these institutions.
 The program also offers complete preparation for eventual PhD studies, and culminates in an original MS thesis based on independent laboratory research.
 Many of the MS courses can be applied towards DSU's PhD in Neuroscience if the student is accepted into that program and passes the comprehensive examination to enter the doctoral level.

 Delaware State’s MS program in neuroscience cultivates a broad range of professional skills.
 Students have the opportunity to